danielmuhd0412/pokemon-hangman/README.md

 # pokemon-hangman

-pokemon-hangman lets you play hangman with first 151 Pokemon in the console.
+pokemon-hangman lets you play hangman using the names of Pokemon in the console.

 pokemon-hangman is written in Python.

+Currently contains Pokemon until Gen 2.
+(252 total)

 ## Requirements